ABNM Announces CertLink™ A New Longitudinal Assessment Pilot

 How do I enroll?

-Diplomates will receive instructions by email in October 2017 that will include a link to an on-line enrollment form that will take only a few minutes to complete.
-The enrollment form will also be available on the ABNM website at https://www.abnm.org/index.php/certlinktm/.
+The enrollment form is available on the ABNM website at https://www.abnm.org/index.php/certlinktm/.
 Make sure your contact information on the enrollment form corresponds to the information in “My Profile” on the ABNM website (www.abnm.org).
 You may update “My Profile” by logging onto the website anytime.
 ABNM will reply with a message confirming your enrollment.

-The ABNM would like approximately 100 diplomates to start participation with a “soft launch” in January 2018, and remaining diplomates to start participation with a hard launch in April 2018.
-The purpose of the soft launch is to identify and correct issues and improve the process for everyone.
+The ABNM had 100 diplomates start participation with a “soft launch” in January 2018, and remaining diplomates started participation with a hard launch in April 2018.
+The purpose of the soft launch was to identify and correct issues and improve the process for everyone.
 Diplomates will be asked to complete surveys prior to, during, and immediately following the pilot.
 Each of the surveys will take 5-10 minutes to complete.
-There is no extra credit for starting participation in January, nor any penalty for starting participation in April.
-The enrollment form has a checkbox for diplomates to indicate their preferred start date.
-The ABNM will make an effort to accommodate preferences, but reserves the right to choose the start date for any diplomate.
+No extra credit was given for starting participation in January, nor any penalty for starting participation in April.

 How do I know if I am eligible?